foundation/foundation-cli/readme.md

 ### Build

-To build an app once, without running a server or watching for new changes, use the `build` command.
+To build your app for production, use `foundation build`.

 ```bash
 foundation build